sendgrid/docs/source/User_Guide/Settings/two_factor_authentication.md

 When authenticating via SMS message, you must have cellular service or you will not be able to log into your account.
 {% endwarning %}

+{% info %}
+You can create multiple configurations of Two-Factor Authentication, allowing you to use more than one mobile device to authenticate when logging into your account
+{% endinfo %}

 *To set up Two-Factor Authentication:*

 1. Navigate to **Settings**, and click **Two-Factor Authentication**.